clhenrick/clhenrick.io/content/blog/2015-06-01-airs-data-processing.md

 ### 2. Geocoding the Processed DHCR data

-A [Python script](https://github.com/clhenrick/dhcr-rent-stabilized-data/blob/master/scripts/geocode-dhcr-list.py) was then used to obtain values for each property's Borough - Block - Lot number (BBL), Building Identificaiton Number (BIN), and latitude - longitude coordinates from the [NYC GeoClient API](https://developer.cityofnewyork.us/api/geoclient-api).
-A propery's street address and borough are passed to the GeoClient API which then returns lots of useful information about the property such as the BBL, BIN, latitude and logitude values.
+A [Python script](https://github.com/clhenrick/dhcr-rent-stabilized-data/blob/master/scripts/geocode-dhcr-list.py) was then used to obtain values for each property's Borough - Block - Lot number (BBL), Building Identification Number (BIN), and latitude - longitude coordinates from the [NYC GeoClient API](https://developer.cityofnewyork.us/api/geoclient-api).
+A propery's street address and borough are passed to the GeoClient API which then returns lots of useful information about the property such as the BBL, BIN, latitude and longitude values.

 ### 3. Determining NYC Properties That Are Likely Rent Stabilized